sotch-pr35mac/syng/MIGRATION.md

 # Syng Data Migration Guide

-This document describes Syng's file-based migration bridge for storage identity changes.
-It currently covers the identifier move from `org.syng.app` to `xyz.bytecraft.syng`, and still supports the earlier Tauri 1 to Tauri 2 storage bridge.
+This document describes Syng's file-based migration bridge for preserving user data across storage identity changes.
+It covers both the original Tauri 1 to Tauri 2 storage migration and the current bundle identifier move from `org.syng.app` to `xyz.bytecraft.syng`.

 ## Background

-Syng stores user data in PouchDB/IndexedDB.
-Tauri and the host OS key that storage by application identity, so changing the bundle identifier can make the old WebView data inaccessible to the renamed app.
+Syng stores preferences, word lists, and bookmarks in PouchDB/IndexedDB.
+During the Tauri 1 to Tauri 2 upgrade, WebView storage paths could change, making the old IndexedDB data inaccessible.
+Changing the bundle identifier can also hide data because app-data directories are keyed by identifier.

 The current identifier is: